 Standing: Mallory Sharpe, Ford Motor Company Fund; Carolyn Cassin, Michigan Women’s Foundation; Rachele Downs, Inforum Michigan; Adrienne Minnerick, Yvette Rock, Shannon Byrne, Julie Andreae, Denise Kulak, David Girodat, Fifth Third Bank; Julia Winter, Stephanie Bergeron, Walsh College.
 Seated: Julie Hyde-Edwards, Ericka Billingslea and Tatiana Grant.

 (finalists and coaches pictured at the August orientation session.)

-Thanks to the coaches who are lending their support to the competition:
+Thanks to these women who providing coaching support to the finalists: